Quansight/Quansight-website/apps/labs/posts/scaling-numpy-on-free-threaded-python.md

 routines](https://docs.python.org/3/c-api/memory.html) such as
 `PyMem_RawMalloc` and `PyMem_RawFree`.
 However, those routines were also calling the system allocator.
-The free-threaded build of CPython already uses [mimalloc](https://github.com/microsoft/mimalloc), which is highly optimized for multi-threaded workloads, to allocate Python objects, but NumPy was not using it because it was calling the system allocator directly.
+The free-threaded build of CPython already uses [mimalloc](https://github.com/microsoft/mimalloc) to allocate Python objects. mimalloc is highly optimized for multi-threaded workloads.
+NumPy, however, was not using it because it was calling the system allocator directly.

 The fix was twofold: